Chris Aiken, MD.

 Dr. Aiken has disclosed that he has no relevant financial or other interests in any commercial companies pertaining to this educational activity.

-Jet lag happens when people fly across multiple time zones.
+Dr. Aiken: Jet lag happens when people fly across multiple time zones.
 The body’s internal clock gets out of sync with the outside signals of sunrise and sunset.
 The result is insomnia, poor concentration, fatigue, and gastrointestinal symptoms.
 The problem doesn’t happen on a road trip because the body has time to adjust to the new time zone.
 The way to prevent jet lag is replicate those gradual changes in sleep and sunlight in the 3–7 days before flying, ie, to live as if travelling by car in those preflight days.

 For eastbound travel, that means going to bed—and entering darkness—an hour earlier each night before the flight.
 That’s where the blue-light blockers come in handy.
 By eliminating blue light, these glasses cause the brain to think it’s in pitch darkness (eg, Uvex S0360X Ultra-spec 2000 or www.lowbluelights.com).
 Alternatively, people can take melatonin a few hours before bed while shifting their sleep schedule.
 That also eases jet lag, but blue-light blockers, which raise endogenous melatonin, can work as well.